JaspervRijbroek/getraddish.com/guide/index.md

 In here you will find how to get started using Raddish.
 Also in here the documentation for <a href="https://github.com/JaspervRijbroek/raddish-ember" target="_blank">Raddish-Ember</a> and <a href="https://github.com/JaspervRijbroek/universal-query" target="_blank">Universal Query</a> can be found.

-If you are new to Raddish please read the section [Getting Started](/guide/getting-started.html).
+If you are new to Raddish please read the [Getting Started](/guide/getting-started.html) guide.